 Since the ID Token is signed by the authorization server, it also provides a location to add detached signatures over the authorization code (

 at_hash).
 These hashes can be validated by the client while still keeping the authorization code and access token content opaque to the client, preventing a whole class of injection attacks.

 It should be noted that clients are not required to use the access token, since the ID Token contains all the necessary information for processing the authentication event.
 However, in order to provide compatibility with OAuth and match the general tendency for authorizing identity and other API access in parallel, OpenID Connect always issues the ID token along side an OAuth access token.

-address allowing plain OAuth authorization request to carry the necessary information for a request.
+address, allowing plain OAuth authorization requests to carry the necessary information for a request.
 OpenID Connect defines a special

 openid scope that switches on the issuance of the ID token as well as access to the UserInfo Endpoint by the access token.
 The OpenID Connect scopes can be used along side other non-OpenID-Connect OAuth scopes without conflict, and the access token issued can potentially be targeted at several different protected resources.
 This allows an OpenID Connect identity system to smoothly coexist with an OAuth authorization system.

 OAuth 2.0 was written to allow a variety of different deployments, but by design does not specify how these deployments come to be set up or how the components know about each other.
 This is OK in the regular OAuth world where one authorization server protects a specific API, and the two are closely coupled.
 With OpenID Connect, a common protected API is deployed across a wide variety of clients and providers, all of which need to know about each other to operate.
 It would not be scalable for each client to have to know ahead of time about each provider, and it would be even less scalable to require each provider to know about each potential client.